PerimeterX/envite/README.md

 feasible.
 You will have to use multiple remote machines for that.
 If this is your use case, an interesting company that does it well is [Raftt](https://www.raftt.io/) and I suggest reading more about what they do.

-## ENVITE Usage
+## Usage

 ENVITE offers flexibility in environment management through both a Go SDK and a CLI.
 Depending on your use case, you can choose the method that best fits your needs.

 The Go SDK provides fine-grained control over environment configuration and components.
-For example, you can create conditions to determine what the environment looks like, or create special connection between assets, particularly in seed data.
+For example, you can create conditions to determine what the environment looks like or create a special connection between assets, particularly in seed data.
 However, the Go SDK is exclusively applicable within a Go environment and is most suitable for organizations or individuals already using or open to incorporating it into their tech stack.
 Regardless of the programming languages employed, if you opt to write your tests in Go, the ENVITE Go SDK is likely a more powerful choice.

-Otherwise, the CLI is an easy to install and intuitive alternative, independent of any tech stack, and resembles docker-compose in its setup and usage.
+Otherwise, the CLI is an easy-to-install and intuitive alternative, independent of any tech stack, and resembles docker-compose in its setup and usage.
 However, it's more powerful in many use cases ([more info here](Using-docker-compose-for-CI-and-development)).

-##### ENVITE Go SDK Usage
+##### Go SDK Usage

 ```go
 package main